-While I was married, I thought I knew the rules for single-parenting.
+While I was married, I only thought I knew the rules for single-parenting.
 Since my former spouse worked out-of-town, I had assumed almost all of the responsibilities of parenting and household duties.
 (Note: key word here is almost.)
 Too often when a married friend would complain about her typically cooperative mate not taking out the trash, I’d sigh and offer my spiel: “If you only knew what it was like being a single parent.”

 I’m ashamed when recalling my efforts to comfort a single mom at a parent-teacher conference twenty-five years ago.
-Sitting behind my desk at the Christian school where I taught, I tried to relate to her son’s dilemma.
+Sitting behind my desk at the private school where I taught, I tried to relate to her son’s dilemma.
 He was the only child in a class of fifteen who was living in a single-parent household.

 This mother’s only support was her ex-spouse’s parents paying the school tuition.
 Her already fractured demeanor broke completely when she heard about her son’s declining grades and disruptive behavior.
 She could make it, I encouraged, quite sincerely.
 She just had to try harder and pull it together for her son’s sake.
 I could empathize because “I knew.”

 I hardly recognize the person I was then–shrouded behind a pious veil making false presumptions.
 Little did I realize the daily trials held in the court of single parenting.
 Before my divorce, a protective male figure trusted no one so I was freed to trust everyone.
 Financial security with his real income left my income for helping others with minimal sacrifices.
 I only thought I had budgeted my time, energy and money to its greatest measure.